Ernest Hausmann: 2023

 In late December 2022, Hausmann transferred to the University of Michigan.
 In his first season with the Wolverines, Hausmann appeared in all 15 games and won a national championship.
 Hausmann finished third on the team in tackles with 46, contributing at linebacker and on special teams.
 Hausmann earned Defensive Player of the Week in the Big Ten Championship game versus Iowa, after an 8 tackle performance.

 2024

 In 2024, Hausmann became a starting linebacker in his second season with Michigan.
 In week three versus Arkansas State, Hausmann led the team with seven tackles and recorded his first sack of the season.
 In week six versus Washington, Hausmann led the team with twelve tackles and recorded his first collegiate interception on a pass thrown by Will Rogers.
 He was an All-Big Ten honorable mention as a junior.
 In total, Hausmann started all 13 games for the Wolverines and led the team with 89 total tackles.
 He also had seven tackles for a loss, two sacks and an interception.

+2025

+In 2025, Hausmann was a third-team All-Big Ten selection.
+He missed the last three games of the season, before medically retiring after the year.